acmdas/das_fieldstones/appearances.md

 # XV<br/>GRAECO-ROMAN AGE (MIND AND MOTION)

 Earlier in this book, and particularly in Chapter X, attention was drawn to the difference between a history of thought or of ideas, on the one hand, and a history of consciousness on the other.
+I am of course aware that the various expressions of medieval thought which I have discussed in the last two chapters are usually explained in quite a different way.
+Where I have treated them as arising out of, and betokening, a slightly different relation between the mind of man and his phenomena—and that itself as implying slightly different phenomena—the ordinary view regards them purely and simply as a different ideology superimposed on phenomena which were in all respects the same as our own.
+By tracing this ideology through a chain of individual thinkers—Plato, Aristotle, the Neo-Platonists, Galen, Isidore of Seville, Vincent de Beauvais, Martanus Capella and others—the medieval outlook is presented as a stage in the history of (largely erroneous) ideas.

+Now one outstanding thinker does, of course, pass on his ideas to others, and especially so in an age when books are few and hard to come by.